 Applied to Sulfides, Black Shales, and Hydrocarbons

-Development of Re-Os isotope geochemistry was carried out among a small group of innovative and visionary USGS scientists.
-Unfortunately, in 1996, this group was let go during a massive reduction in force, citing "the limited utility of Re-Os".
-The AIRIE Program was born.
+Development of Re-Os isotope geochemistry was carried out by a small group of innovative and visionary scientists who were hit by a massive USGS reduction-in-force and science.
+The reason given at the time was “the limited utility of Re-Os”.
+In 1996, the AIRIE Program was born.